thouters/ltr/README.md

 Each LtrBox has a `.ltr` file, containing the url to the couchdb document containing LtrBox details.

-A LtrSpace adheres to a policy which specifies the behaviour of `pull` operations.
+A LtrBox adheres to a policy which specifies the behaviour of `pull` operations.
 A LtrBox can have on of three policies set:

-* `ondemand`: only pull-in copies of files which are marked to be in said Box explicitly
+* `ondemand`: only pull-in files which are marked to be in the LtrBox explicitly
-* `complete`: try to obtain all files in the Space
+* `complete`: all files in the space are wanted
 * `skeleton`: as a minimum, retain the bare directory structure of the space on-disk.

 A couchapp (to be created) can allow for easy manipulation of the